Agreements, Tax, and Banking

 To sell your books and receive payments from Apple, a Legal user with the authority to sign documents on behalf of your company must complete the Paid Books agreement by submitting the forms that correspond with choosing to “Offer Books for Free and Sell Your Books.”

-After Apple verifies the information, an Admin, Finance, or Legal user must provide contact, tax, and banking information.
+After Apple verifies the information, an Admin, Finance, or Legal user must provide tax and banking information.
 Verify the Action column in Agreements, Tax, and Banking to see if there’s any more information we need to complete your agreement.
 If you need to accept any agreements and it has been more than 30 minutes since you signed in to iTunes Connect, you will be prompted to verify your identity again via two-factor authentication.
 You must complete these steps to receive payments directly from Apple.